 For those who love the snow and don’t mind the cold, these are some of the best national parks to visit in winter.
 Avoiding crowds and higher prices are just a few of the perks that come with visiting during the off-season.

-Note: Due to the ever-changing nature of the COVID-19 crisis, before visiting a park, please check the park website to determine its operating status.
+Note: Due to the ever-changing nature of the COVID-19 pandemic, before visiting a park, please check the park website to determine its operating status.

 Denali National Park & Preserve, Alaska